rust-lang/book/second-edition/src/ch13-01-closures.md

 ownership, borrowing immutably, and borrowing mutably.
 These ways of capturing values are encoded in the three `Fn` traits as follows:

+* `FnOnce` takes ownership of the variables it captures from the environment and moves those variables into the closure when the closure is defined.
-* `FnOnce` takes ownership of the environment, and therefore cannot be called more than once in the same context
+  Therefore, a `FnOnce` closure cannot be called more than once in the same context.
-* `Fn` borrows values from the environment immutably
+* `Fn` borrows values from the environment immutably.
-* `FnMut` can change the environment since it mutably borrows values
+* `FnMut` can change the environment since it mutably borrows values.

 When we create a closure, Rust infers how we want to reference the environment based on how the closure uses the values from the environment.
 In Listing